flux-capacitor-io/flux-capacitor-io.github.io/README.md

 * Your application sends us back the index of the **last message it processed**.

 When there are no messages waiting, your connection will hold until we receive a new message, and instantly send the message to you.
-When there are lots of messages waiting, you will immediately a batch with a size of your own choosing.
+When there are lots of messages waiting, you will immediately get a batch with a size of your own choosing.

 The request-response interaction with tracking looks like this: